OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/README.md

 - An engine is an update that runs for all components matching a certain *component mask*.

-- Engines registered with the context runs automatically on update, in parallel.
+- Engines registered with the context run automatically on update, in parallel.

-- Parallelization is done automatic, by looking at the components that each engine reads or writes.
+- Parallelization is done automatically, by looking at the components that each engine reads or writes.
   Before running, an engine waits for the previous engines that wrote to the components that the engine is interested in.